 Synaptics to Participate at Upcoming Investor Conferences Wednesday, March 1, 2023 and Thursday, March 2, 2023

-/EIN News/ -- SAN JOSE, Calif., Feb.
-22, 2023 (GLOBE NEWSWIRE) -- Synaptics® Incorporated (Nasdaq: SYNA) today announced its participation in upcoming investor conferences.
+SAN JOSE, Calif., Feb.
+22, 2023 (GLOBE NEWSWIRE) -- Synaptics® Incorporated SYNA today announced its participation in upcoming investor conferences.

 - Dean Butler, CFO, will participate in Bernstein's Tech, Media, Telecom & Consumer 1x1 Forum on Wednesday, March 1, 2023